HMRC Fraud Investigations: What to Expect

 Does HMRC Work With Other law Enforcement Bodies?

-Although it is not customary for HMRC to work jointly with other UK law enforcement organisations, such as the police, HRMC may offer other bodies information it gathers in the course of its criminal investigations.
+Although it is not customary for HMRC to work jointly with other UK law enforcement organisations, such as the police, HMRC may offer other bodies information it gathers in the course of its criminal investigations.

 Does HMRC Work Undercover?

 HMRC regularly work undercover and their activities in this regard are wide ranging.
 Inspectors in disguise will pose as normal customers to investigate certain business practices – such as whether a restaurant is declaring cash payments, for example.